-In the week of the G20 Summit, Climate Transparency presents its new report providing concise, comprehensive, comparable and credible information on how well each G20 country has advanced in four areas: Emissions, Policy performance, Finance and Decarbonization.
+In the week of the G20 Summit on 3 July, Climate Transparency presented its new report “Brown to Green: The G20 Transition to a low-carbon economy”.
+The report provides concise, comprehensive, comparable and credible information on how well each G20 country has advanced in four areas: Emissions, Policy performance, Finance and Decarbonization.

 Global emissions will need to peak within the coming years and be reduced to zero by 2050 to keep the 2°C or even 1.5°C limit under the Paris Agreement.
 The G20 countries are well positioned to play the needed leadership role in the transition from burning “brown” fossil fuels to a “green” low-carbon economy.
 But how well are they performing?

 Niklas Höhne, NewClimate Institute

 10:20 Statements from G20 country experts of Climate Transparency

 Swati Agarwal, The Energy and Resources Institute, India

 Enrique Maurtua Konstantinidis, Fundación Ambiente y Recursos Naturales, Argentina